mbari-org/vars-query-vue/docs/doc_05_locations.md

 A query can be constrained to a specific geographic region using two methods.

 ## *Regions*
   **Regions** allow users to select from a list of predefined regions commonly used in MBARI research.
 These preset options allow you to quickly focus your query on well-known areas of study without needing to enter coordinates manually.
-When a region is selected, the coorisp
+When a region is selected, the corresponding coordinates populate in the latitude and longitude fields.

   ![Configuration](assets/images/regions.png)